iain-todd-86400/cs-demo-iv/README.md

 This application shows the use of Ionic's Identity Vault within a mobile application.
 We assume that you have access to Ioinic's Identity Vault product.
 If this is not the case, please contact our sales department.

+## Building (either branch)

+- `npm i`
+- `ionic cordova platform add ios`
+- `npm run build:ios`
+- `ionic cordova platform add android`
+- `npm run build:md`

+The application can be run in the browser via `npm start`.
+When doing so, however, the [CS Demo API](https://github.com/ionic-team/cs-demo-api) will need to also be running locally.

 ## Without Identity Vault - Branch `master`

 This is an Ionic application with authentication implemented in a fairly standard manner without anything fancy being used to secure the token.
 Here are the highlights: